Are you pregnant? Do you have bathroom-related questions you’re too embarrassed to ask?

 We get it.
 You’re already running to the bathroom every 20 minutes to pee since your baby is sitting on your bladder, so it can be hard to drum up the motivation to drink as much water as you should while you’re pregnant.

-However, dehydration can not only have serious health implications, but also less-serious but bothersome side effects.
+However, dehydration during pregnancy can have not only serious health implications but also less-serious but bothersome side effects.

 Should I Be Concerned About My Weird Poop?

 While strange-looking poop can be shocking during your pregnancy, there are very few reasons it should concern you.
-It’s true that certain types of stool can be a symptom of a more serious underlying issue, but those conditions will almost always have other accompanying symptoms like severe abdominal pain or blood in the stool.
+Certain types of stool can indeed be a symptom of a more serious underlying issue, but those conditions will almost always have other accompanying symptoms like severe abdominal pain or blood in the stool.

 You should contact your doctor if you experience any of the following in conjunction with green poop: